Introduction

 Causes of Diarrhoea in Children

-These infections usually spread through contaminated food, water, or poor hygiene.
+These infections usually spread through dirty hands, contaminated water, or unhygienic food.

 - Severe infections like meningitis